GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/solutions.md

 )
 ```

 And finally here's the SQL query to get the results, although any variation (temp tables etc. for the query) is also fine.
+Emphasize that none of the words from the query occurs in the summary, so it's a far better search than a keyword search.

 ```sql
 WITH query_embeddings AS (